 Click here for individual profit team farm profiles!

-You don’t need to face these decisions alone.
-You may be eligible to receive support for a New Farmer Profit Team.
 This initiative seeks to improve the long-term success of advanced beginning farmers by providing selected farmers with customized, one-on-one guidance from farm professionals (financial, production, legal, marketing, etc) over an 18-mo to 2-year period.
 These New Farmer Profit Teams are modeled on Dairy Profit Teams, which have a track record of improving productivity, profitability, and efficiency of the participating farms.

 While improving farm profitability is one critical measure of the success of this project, other desired impacts include:

 - Improved income-generating capacity of farm (due to infrastructure or labor investment)

 - Improved management of farm natural and human resources

 Not only do participants have the personalized guidance of their selected advisors, but we also want to help develop new skills to grow leadership capacity.
 Participants in this project attend an intensive 2-3-day leadership training designed to grow a network of skilled farmers and help them transfer their skills to new farmers just entering the field.

 Accepted applicants begin with a one-on-one meeting with project staff to review current and past financial records, identify potential barriers to long-term success, discuss goals, and get a sense of what kind of assistance will be most beneficial.
 If needed, participants are then provided support in selecting an advisor, with whom they will share detailed information about the farm’s operations.
 Profit team farms are expected to actively participate in the process for at least 18 months, be open to recommendations from advisors, attend the annual training program, mentor one or more beginning farmers after the first year, and provide a final report documenting farm-level impacts of the project.